M&M's Debuts Mint Ice Cream Sandwiches Ahead of St. Patrick's Day

 "Cold Stone Creamery is delighted to partner with General Mills this month to bring the magic beyond the cereal bowl and introduce this limited-time flavor," Sara Schmillen, vice president of marketing at Cold Stone's parent company Kahala Brands, said.
 "Guests of all ages will enjoy the nostalgia of this combination, and it's sure to bring some luck your way!"
 The Lucky Charms Ice Cream Creation and Shake will only be available at Cold Stone Creamery stores nationwide until March 31.

 Dunkin' will also release a special St. Patrick's Day donut that is more than just a donut with green frosting.
 This one will use the new Matcha Topped Donut as its base, notes Elite Daily.
 It will feature a Glazed Donut with a dusting of green matcha powder.
-It will be availalbe in storeson St. Patrick's Day for $1.19.
+It will be available in stores on St. Patrick's Day for $1.19.